Things going bump in the basement? What’s all that noise?

-“But it isn’t raining!”
-Relax.
+If you’re hearing odd noises in your basement, they may be coming from your sump pump.
 Your sump pump runs with or without rain, working efficiently to keep all kinds of water away from your home.

-What are Sump Pumps?
+What Are Sump Pumps?

-A sump pump drains all residual ground water from your water table.
+A sump pump drains all residual groundwater from your water table.
 Rain isn’t the only cause of excess water around your house.

 These mechanisms run nonstop to drain groundwater and maintain water levels.

-Sump Pump System
+Complete Guide to a Sump Pump System

 Manually adjusting a sump pump isn’t necessary.
 A sump pump system is fully automated.
 It reacts to different triggers, such as water level or pressure.
 Systems will drain and fill back up on their own.